-The cool part about this is we can see EXACTLY what people are searching, share that intel with our clients, and then build page that will rank for it.
+The cool part about this is we can see EXACTLY what people are searching for, share that intel with our clients, and then build a page that will rank for it.

 A quick look into Ahrefs shows me that “Atlanta DUI Lawyers” is actually the best keyword with a monthly volume of 400 searches, so we’ll choose that to target.

-There are tons of other worthwhile keywords to pursue, but this formula is built to bring in the most high-value clients in your market.
+There are many other worthwhile keywords to pursue, but this formula is built to bring in the most high-value clients in your market.

 Now that you have a target, your job is to prove to Google that your website is the best option!